monitor-elasticsearch-using-telegraf-and-metricfire

 Introduction

-Monitoring Elasticsearch is crucial for ensuring optimal performance and reliability of the search and analytics engine, as it helps identify issues related to query performance, resource utilization, and system health before they impact users.
-It also provides insights into the efficiency of data indexing and retrieval processes, enabling timely adjustments to configurations, scaling decisions, and optimization of search queries to maintain high availability and fast response times.
+Monitoring Elasticsearch is crucial for ensuring optimal performance and reliability of the search and analytics engine.
+It helps identify issues related to query performance, resource utilization, and system health before they impact users.
+It also provides insights into the efficiency of data indexing and retrieval processes, enabling timely adjustments to configurations, scaling decisions, and optimising search queries to maintain high availability and fast response times.

 In this article, we'll detail how to use the Telegraf agent to collect performance metrics from your Elasticsearch instance and forward them to a data source.